TheRenegadeCoder/sample-programs-website/docs/projects/capitalize/perl/index.md

 {% endraw %}

-Capitalize in Perl was written by:
+[Capitalize](https://sampleprograms.io/projects/capitalize) in [Perl](https://sampleprograms.io/languages/perl) was written by:

 - Gabriela Kandová
 - Jeremy Grifski

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 26 2019 20:37:32.
 The solution was first committed on Oct 17 2019 11:06:11.
 As a result, documentation below may be outdated.